 Paragraph 7 – conclude with specific efforts/programs/units you can contribute to***

 - Many positions may feel more limited than your interests and ambitions.

 - And/or employers may be looking for “team players” who not only could contribute beyond their role but likely will self-initiate doing so.

-- Note that this isn’t 100%, but if you’re a widely interested person, you may want to signal that even if it’s a very constrained role.
+- If you’re a widely interested person, you may want to signal that even if it’s a very constrained role.

 - So, the advice for this second-to-last paragraph is to point out some specific efforts of the institution which you can contribute to beyond the role you are applying for.
 If you don’t know of anything specific, go spend some time on their website.
 What do they have going on that is a) interesting or b) well-aligned to you?